What works?

 How to engage with a new network member

 It is important for service users themselves to generate the material for discussion.
-One option is to give the ‘My Network’ recovery task as a take-home.
-Another option, which can be quite bonding and reveal a lot about friends and family, is to draw and keep a network map which might look something like this one and use it as a reference point in future discussions.
+It can be bonding and reveal a lot about friends and family, to draw and keep a network map which might look like this one, to be used as a reference point in future discussions.
 Here is a list of people you might think to include:

 • Family, including those who have not been seen for a long time or who live far away